ben-grande/qusal/salt/sys-print/README.md

 On the client, select the file to print, open it with an editor, viewer or browser and target the desired printer.

+### Network printers

+By default, `sys-print` and `disp-sys-print` have no NetVM.
+If you are accessing a networked printer, you must attach one (ideally isolated from your primary NetVM).

+### USB multi-function printers

+USB printers with both printing and scanning function can run into situations where either scanning or printing does not work.
+[Explanation of the issue](https://fitzcarraldoblog.wordpress.com/2015/07/20/the-problem-of-scanning-using-usb-multi-function-printers-in-linux/)

 ## Credits

 *   [Unman](https://github.com/unman/shaker/tree/main/sys-print)